brendonthiede/brendon-k8s-demo/README.md

 ## Context

 The reference system for this is using Windows 10 Pro version 1909, build 18363.1139.
-It has [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10), using the [Ubuntu 20.04](https://www.microsoft.com/store/productId/9N6SVWS3RX71) distro.
+It has [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10), using the [Ubuntu 20.04](https://www.microsoft.com/store/productId/9N6SVWS3RX71) distro (WSL2 is not needed for "The Hard Way" below).
 The system also has [Docker Desktop 2.5](https://hub.docker.com/editions/community/docker-ce-desktop-windows) (which leverages Hyper-V) and [Virtual Box 6.1](https://www.virtualbox.org/wiki/Downloads) (which can work with Hyper-V)

 ## Setting up Kubernetes